c0j0s/NYP-SAP-SmartBackpack/SmartBackpackIOT/README.md

 }
 ```
 __Function code__
-The first array item is reserved for function identifier code
+The first item is reserved for function identifier code
 ```JSON
 {
     "function_code":"00001",